Coronavirus Media Mentions and Research by IPR Faculty

 ABC7 quoted James Druckman about the large racial gap in willingness to receive the COVID-19 vaccine, and he stated that "among minorities, particularly African Americans, [the] vaccine resistant number edges toward 40%."
 January 27, 2021

 Diane Schanzenbach told NPR when families are having trouble stretching their food budget, adults will go without food before letting children to go hungry.
-But in April, nearly 20% of mothers said their children didn't have enough to eat.
+But in April, nearly 20% of mothers said their children did not have enough to eat.
 January 15, 2021

 The Chicago Sun-Times reported on a Chicago restaurant group using Beth Redbird's research—which finds that capping indoor dining at 20% reduces new COVID-19 infections by over 80%—to argue for resuming indoor food service.
 January 12, 2021